 It was indeed a bit bigger: 6100x1820x1650 mm, wheelbase 3940 mm, weight 2300 kilos.
 Luckilly this time, the car got disc brakes at front and more powerful engine to cope with the extra weight of the car (and possibly 2 extra passangers, as the car was rated for 7 people).
 The engine in question is the well known 491Q, originally made by Toyota as 4Y, coupled to a 5 speed gearbox.
 No harm in recaping it’s specs: Inline 4, 2237cc, 68 kW@4200-4600 RPM, 177 Nm@2800-3200 RPM.
 Naturally it being a bigger engine caused a bigger fuel consumption, rated by manufacturer at 10 liters per 100 km.
 The top speed remained unchanged.
 Notable optional extras include power steering and alloy wheels (on top of what we mentioned before), which were not avaliable for the BCS5010TYN-C1.

-Few things to note, luckilly it seems like one BCS5020TYN-C1 still exists in a museum, at the time wrongly identified as Jinma – see the article by Tycho here
+Few things to note, luckilly it seems like one BCS5020TYN-C1 still exists in a museum, at the time wrongly identified as Jinma – see the article by Tycho here:

 And finally, similar limo was built by the company still in Bizhou – ZQZ5020XLYC.
 We dont have pictures of it, but given that it was 6,3 meters long, rated for 5-7 people and using the 491Q engine it is safe to assume it was something similar in design.
+It could even perhaps be one of the 3 different variants pictured above.

 Tianlong has not made only open top cars, but hardtops aswell.